fredemmott/find-forza/README.md

 # Warnings

-You should persist the package `FamilyName`, not the installation path - the installation path and full name will change every time the version number changes.
+You should persist and match on the package `FamilyName`:

+  - not the installation path: the installation path includes the version number, so will change when upgrades are installed
+  - not the `FullName`: this also includes the version number
+  - not the `DisplayName`: this may be localized/translated

 # Example output